-You can't build a path to goal achievement without knowing how many customers it takes to get there.
+You cannot set a realistic growth goal without knowing how many customers it takes to get there.

 This isn’t always easy to calculate if you work in an industry where customer spending is all over the spectrum.
-We've talked to managed service providers with customers that spend as little as $30 a month on hosting fees, and as much is $5000 a month for data co-location services.
+We've talked to clients that have customers that spend as little as $30 a month on weight loss supplements, and as much is $5,000 a month for data co-location services.

 Our friends at Next Collision explained it best.
-A buyer profile is a description of the company type that makes the best fit for your products and services.
-The profile may include industry type, company size, annual revenue and other criteria that your best customers share.
+An ideal buyer profile is a description of the company or customer type that makes the best fit for your products and services.
+The profile may include industry, company size, annual revenue and other criteria that your best customers share.

 Once you have a clear picture of who your best customers are, and what they spend with your company every year, you can determine how many customers it will take to hit the goal in your B2B marketing strategy.

-Our goal is to increase revenue by $12 million this year for a total of $112 million.
+Our goal is to increase revenue by $1.5 million this year.

 Side note: Don’t forget to factor in your customer churn rate when thinking about the revenue goal and its impact on the bottom line.
 If churn rate is high, you may have greater challenges than just lead generation.
 Remember, it always costs more to find new customers than it does to keep the ones you have.

 If you followed through on point number two above, you should know what the average customer spends annually.
-If spending is all over the map, determine whether you can segment your customers with buyer persona research, gaining insights into how to market your products and services to people who represent the greatest opportunity for growth.
+If spending is all over the map, determine whether you can segment your customers into groups of people who represent the greatest opportunity for growth.

-For our purpose here, let’s say the average customer spends an average $200,000 a year with your company.
-That means you need 60 customers to nail down your goal.
+For our purpose here, let’s say the average customer spends an average $100,000 a year with your company.
+That means you need 15 customers to nail your goal.

 As opposed to Opportunities, Sales Qualified Leads (SQLs) that have met criteria your sales team looks for to justify reaching out to them directly.
 Oftentimes, these leads will have already initiated contact with your company by requesting a demo or a consultation.

-Only time will tell how many SQLs will turn into Opportunities.
-For now, let’s assume half of them will shake out, and will need 240 SQLs to hit 120 opportunities.
+For now, let’s assume half of them will shake out.
+You will need 60 SQLs to hit 30 opportunities.

 The only thing you can do is monitor every aspect of the buyer’s journey and constantly test ways to optimize the process, boosting your conversion rates at every stage.
 As your campaign matures, you should be able to fine tune the process and achieve greater ROI.